Fatty cream is used to treat dry skin conditions such as eczema. Find out how to apply it safely and the possible side effects.

-- Fatty cream does not contain any perfumes, or sodium lauryl sulphate which can irritate the skin.
+- Fatty cream does not contain any perfumes or sodium lauryl sulphate (SLS).
+These can irritate the skin especially in eczema.

 How to use fatty cream

-- Wash your hands before applying fatty cream.
+- Wash your hands before applying your fatty cream.

-- Apply generous amounts of fatty cream on the skin several (at least 3 to 4) times a day or as required.
+- Apply generous amounts of fatty cream to the affected area of skin several (at least 3–4) times a day or as required.

 - It is best to apply fatty cream immediately after washing, bathing or showering, while the skin is still damp.